Your pet wants you to read our newsletter. (Then give them a treat.)

 Blame it on the Pilgrims.
-Those nutty isolationists came to America with a zeal for the Bible and heaps of ridiculous superstitions, including the belief that cats — particularly black cats — were witches’ familiars, witches in disguise, and/or the shape-shifting minions of the cloven-hoofed one himself.
-These days, we know (most of us) that the Pilgrims were batshit (hello, Salem witch trials), but the historical precedent they established for discriminating against cats continues in popular media today.
+Those people came to America with a zeal for the Bible and heaps of ridiculous superstitions, including the belief that cats — particularly black cats — were witches’ familiars, witches in disguise, and/or the shape-shifting minions of the cloven-hoofed one himself.
+These days, we know (most of us) that the Pilgrims were very off the mark when it came to reality (hello, Salem witch trials).
+But the historical precedent they established for discriminating against cats continues in popular media today.
 Black cats are also inextricably linked to Halloween and found on all manner of decorations, often rearing up and hissing menacingly.
 Not exactly a warm and cuddly image.

 Scotland: Good and Bad Luck